xros/react_jsx_to_js/README.md

 For people don't need to know how to use node.js serve apps.
 If you want to use `react` with other languages, such as `go, python, php, etc.`

-> But if you want to follow my steps, you'll have to know how `node.js` works...
+> But if you want to know how I made this, you'll have to know `node.js` works...
+> If you only want to know how to use this, just use the [pre-built js](https://github.com/xros/react_jsx_to_js/tree/master/build)

 In fact **searchkit** is built on `react` and it can work as a nodejs app.
 Or we can run this app with plain JS, css, HTML. `react` uses native `javascript` and `jsx`.